Written by: A. Smith

 As the officer approached Canaris, he told him he was being detained and asked him to remove his backpack.
 Canaris repeatedly asked what he was being detained for and what he had done wrong before the officer lifted him over his head and slammed him onto the pavement.
 Canaris suffered a broken collarbone and concussion.

 Following the incident, Canaris was hospitalized for nine days.
 He was charged with obstruction of a law enforcement officer and booked into jail on May 12.

-Tayeh was arrested and charged with malice murder and arson in the first degree.
-He was transported to the Gwinnett County jail and is being held without bond.
-This case is currently pending in court and will be updated when more information becomes available.
+He was released the same day on a $1k bond.
+This case is currently pending and will be updated as more information becomes available.